Healthy Baked Ziti

 This post contains affiliate links.
 Read our disclosure policy.

-It’s extremely simple to make, high in protein, and easily made gluten free by swapping out your pasta for a GF option.
+It’s extremely simple to make, high in protein, and easy to make gluten free by swapping out your pasta for a gluten free option.
 If you’re looking for a new weeknight meal, you will love this recipe too!

-- If you want to prep before a family dinner, assemble the ziti ahead of time and keep it uncooked in the fridge.
-Then let it sit at room temperature for 30 minutes before baking according to directions below.
+- To meal prep this recipe, simply assemble the unbaked ziti casserole ahead of time and keep it in the fridge.
+Then, let it sit at room temperature for 30 minutes before baking according to directions in the recipe card.

 Substitutions

-Olive Oil: You can substitute olive oil with avocado oil or melted butter.
+Oil: You can substitute the olive oil with avocado oil or melted butter.

-Meat: You could make this with ground chicken, ground beef, or ground Italian sausage.
+Meat: You can make baked ziti with ground turkey, ground chicken, ground beef, or ground Italian sausage.

-Pasta: If you can’t find ziti, rigatoni or penne will work.
+Pasta: If you can’t find whole wheat ziti, regular is fine.
+Or, rigatoni or penne will work.
 Read our post Is Thrive Market Worth It to find out why we love to order their pasta!

 Tomato Sauce: You can use homemade tomato sauce or jarred tomato sauce.

-Mozzarella/Ricotta: I wouldn’t recommend using low fat mozzarella or ricotta.
+Mozzarella/Ricotta: I don’t recommend using low fat mozzarella or ricotta.
 I think low fat cheese is significantly less creamy and does not have nearly as much flavor or melt as well.

 Can you make this baked ziti with cottage cheese?
-I haven’t tried this but I think you can swap 1/2 of the ricotta for cottage cheese if you’re looking for a higher protein, lower fat dinner
+I haven’t tried this, but it should work!
+I suggest swapping 1/2 of the ricotta for cottage cheese for a higher protein, lower fat dinner.

 Can I add vegetables to baked ziti?
 Yes, you can add vegetables to baked ziti.
-We’d recommend chopped spinach, mushrooms, or finely diced carrots.
-You can also check out our Vegetable Baked Ziti.
+Good options are chopped spinach, mushrooms, or finely diced carrots.
+You can also check out our Vegetable Baked Ziti recipe.

-- Brown your meat ahead of time on medium high heat in a large skillet.
+- Brown the ground turkey over medium high heat in a large skillet.

-- Cook your pasta until al dente (about 1/2 the cooking time recommended on the box).
+- Meanwhile, cook the ziti to al dente.
 Drain and add to a bowl with remaining ingredients.

 - Sprinkle mozzarella cheese on top.